-"Rory!"
-As a middle-aged woman barrels into my room as if she expected me asleep for a school day, she collects herself once noticing my dressed figure, brushing through my hair in front of my mirror.
+A middle-aged woman barrels into my room as if she expected me to be asleep on a school day.
+She collects herself when she notices my dressed figure; I'm brushing through my hair in front of my mirror.

 "I fell out of bed this morning.
 Nothing out of the ordinary.
 I stay away from the others as usual."
 Through the mirror, she watches the elegant smile adorn my face, portraying the thankfulness I have towards her.

 My mama found me at three years old, freezing and abandoned in the haunting rogue woods a few miles from Red Moon's territory.
-As an omega wolf herself, I've always known I was never her blood daughter, however she treated me as such.
+She is an omega wolf herself and I've always known I was never her blood daughter, however she treated me as such.
 But I'm a human.
 In a high-ranking pack.